 - For seasoned rice recipes, like Cumin Rice it’s best to rinse the basmati rice a few times and then drain

-- If you have time to soak the rice, go ahead and soak for 20 mins and then use a 1:1 rice to water ratio.
+- If you have time to soak the rice, go ahead and soak it for 20 minutes, and then use a 1:1 rice-to-water ratio.
 I usually do not presoak the rice for this recipe.
-For up to 1.5 cups of rice use a 1:2 rice-to-water ratio on low pressure for 5 minutes with a quick release when I am cooking less than 2 cups of rice.
-For 2 cups of rice or more 1:1 rice-to-water ratio works well
+For up to 1.5 cups of rice use a 1:2 rice-to-water ratio on low pressure for 5 minutes with a quick release.

 - Once the pressure cooking completes, transfer the inner pot to a trivet on your counter to stop further cooking and to prevent the rice from getting mushy